perladvent/perldotcom/content/article/_pub_2010_03_more-code-less-cruft-managing-distributions-with-distzilla.md

       UDCode          = 0

-Yes, this file contains *more* lines than the original version, but don't worryâthat won't last long.
+Yes, this file contains *more* lines than the original version, but don't worry—that won't last long.

 Most of this should be self-explanatory, but the cluster of square-bracketed names isn't.
 Each line enables a Dzil plugin, and every